ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 ## LEARNING OBJECTIVE

-1. To acquaint MMG 425 participants with the process of microbial community analysis of 16S rRNA gene sequence data using RDP's pipeline and community comparison systems.
+1. Understand the general process of microbial community analysis using 16S rRNA gene sequence data.
+We will use the sequence analysis tools from the Ribosomal Database Project (RDP).
-2. To familiarize MMG 425 participants with FastQ files and the Ribosomal Database II Project (RDP II) Classifier.
+2. Familiarize with sequence respositories (where to find and download real data), what "raw" sequence data looks like, and generally how to manipulate these data for analysis using online tools and local worksheets.
-3. To classify communities into bacterial taxa.
+3. Construct charts to visualize and interpret aspects of diversity that are commonly used in community ecology.
-4. To construct: (a) Sampling Curve and (b) Rank Abundance Curve figures from classified 16S rRNA gene sequence files.
+4. Compare bacterial community composition across environmental gradients and hypothesize as to the drivers of the observed patterns.
-5. To compare bacterial community composition of different ecosystems.
+5. Reference the literature and resources to build conclusions about the data and suggest next avenues of research.

 ## MATERIALS